Panagiotis04/ToDoish/README.md

 ### Features:

 - Add tasks
+  * Each task has a score depending on its Ergency/Importance.
+For example, a task that is neither urgent nor important receives 1 point, a task that is only urgent receives 2 points, a task that is only important receives 3 and a task that is both receives 4 points.
   * When adding a task an algorithm will automatically choose the most suited icon for the task title.
 - Remove tasks
+  * Tasks can be easily deleted by just tapping on them

 Since I have used some icons for this app I would like to attribute their creators for their effort to make them.
 Therefore here are the links for all the icons: